apache/spark/docs/configuration.md

 * `hdfs-site.xml`, which provides default behaviors for the HDFS client.
 * `core-site.xml`, which sets the default filesystem name.

-The location of these configuration files varies across CDH and HDP versions, but a common location is inside of `/etc/hadoop/conf`.
-Some tools, such as Cloudera Manager, create configurations on-the-fly, but offer a mechanisms to download copies of them.
+The location of these configuration files varies across Hadoop versions, but a common location is inside of `/etc/hadoop/conf`.
+Some tools create configurations on-the-fly, but offer a mechanisms to download copies of them.

 To make these files visible to Spark, set `HADOOP_CONF_DIR` in `$SPARK_HOME/spark-env.sh`